jet/propulsion/DOCUMENTATION.md

 ## Ordering guarantees

 Event ordering guarantees are a key consideration in running projections or reactions.
 The origin of the events will intrinsically dictate the upper bound of ordering guarantees possible.
 Some examples:
-- EventStore, SqlStreamStore: these establish a stable order as each event is written (within streams, but also across all streams).
+- `EventStoreDb`, `SqlStreamStore`: these establish a stable order as each event is written (within streams, but also across all streams).
 The '`$all`' stream and related APIs preserve this order
-- CosmosDb: the ChangeFeed guarantees to present Items from _logical_ partitions (i.e. Streams) in order of when they were touched (added/updated).
+- `CosmosStore`: the ChangeFeed guarantees to present Items from _logical_ partitions (i.e. Streams) in order of when they were touched (added/updated).
 While the relative order of writes across streams happens to be stable when there is one physical partition, that's irrelevant for building anything other than a throwaway demo.
-- DynamoDb: While DynamoDb Streams establishes and preserves the order of each change for a given Table, this information is subject to the 24h retention period limit.
+- `DynamoStore: While DynamoDb Streams establishes and preserves the order of each change for a given Table, this information is subject to the 24h retention period limit.
 The `Propulsion.DynamoStore.Indexer` and its Reader all-but preserve that ordering.
-- MessageDb: Events technically have a global order but the store does not expose a `$all` stream equivalent.
+- `MessageDb`: Events technically have a global order but the store does not expose a `$all` stream equivalent.
 It does provide a way to read a given category in commit order (internally, appends to a category are serialized to ensure no writes can be missed).
 Note that the Propulsion reader logic pulls categories independently, without any attempt to correlate across them.
-- MemoryStore: `MemoryStore`, and `Propulsion.MemoryStore` explicitly guarantee that notifications of writes _for a given stream_ can be processed (and propagated into the Sink) in strict order of those writes (all Propulsion Sources are expected to guarantee that same Stream level ordering).
+- `MemoryStore`: `MemoryStore`, and `Propulsion.MemoryStore` explicitly guarantee that notifications of writes _for a given stream_ can be processed (and propagated into the Sink) in strict order of those writes (all Propulsion Sources are expected to guarantee that same Stream level ordering).

 While the above factors are significant in how the Propulsion Sources are implemented, **the critical thing to understand is that `Propulsion.Streams` makes no attempt to preserve any ordering beyond the individual stream**.